devtron-labs/devtron/docs/user-guide/creating-application/deployment-template/rollout-deployment.md

 ### Ingress

-This allows public access to the url, please ensure you are using right nginx annotation for nginx class, its default value is nginx
+This allows public access to the url.
+Please ensure you are using the right nginx annotation for nginx class.
+The default value is `nginx`.

 ```yaml
 ingress: